Centric heterochromatin

 Centric heterochromatin, a variety of heterochromatin, is a tightly packed form of DNA.
 Centric heterochromatin is a constituent in the formation of active centromeres in most higher-order organisms; the domain exists on both mitotic and interphase chromosomes.

 Centric heterochromatin is usually formed on alpha satellite DNA in humans; however, there have been cases where centric heterochromatin and centromeres have formed on originally euchromatin domains lacking alpha satellite DNA; this usually happens as a result of a chromosome breakage event and the formed centromere is called a neocentromere.

 Centric heterochromatin domains are flanked by pericentric heterochromatin.

+Transcription

+Despite its compact state, centromeric satellite DNA is transcribed at low levels into non-coding RNAs, which help maintain centromeric heterochromatin and recruit centromere and kinetochore proteins.
+In human cells, centromeric transcription continues through early G1, when CENP-A is deposited, and experiments in Drosophila cells indicate that short transcriptional inhibition impairs stable centromeric CENP-A incorporation.
+Both reduced and excessive centromeric transcription are associated with chromosome-segregation defects.